 St. Louis copywriter and comics writer Walt Jaschek was hired to craft the science-fiction-meets-hockey-action story arc and snappy dialogue for the series.
 Artists on the books included St. Louis comic book pros Don Secrease, Rick Burchett (as Jim Riley,) Bill Lux and Terry Hinkle.
 The individual stories were titled “Slap Shot to Destiny,” “Power Play: 2094” and “Sudden Death Overtime.”

 Says Walt: “They didn’t call it ‘branded entertainment’ when I got the assignment to write ‘The Golden Adventures of Brett Hull.’
 But oh-so-branded entertainment it was.
-The 3-part science-fiction story, which set then Blues star Brett Hull into a far-out future in search of his destiny, was mine; the in-story scenes of Brett eating McDonalds and enjoying a Coke were agency-inspired product placements.”
+I wrote the 3-part story, which sets then Blues star Brett Hull into a far-out future in search of his character and destiny.
+The in-story scenes of Brett eating McDonalds and enjoying a Coke were agency-inspired product placements.”